dotnsf/myvc/README.md

 ## Set admin Password

-- If this is your first time access after deployment of Business Network, you should set password for user "admin", as soon as possible:
+- If this is your first time access after deployment of Business Network, you should set password for user "admin", who is privileaged user with role 0, as soon as possible:

     - `$ curl -XPOST -H 'Content-Type: application/json' 'http://xx.xx.xx.xx:3001/api/adminuser' -d '{"password":"(password for admin)"}'`